 - 2.1 Assessment Committees, made up of Council members, visit those correctional centres throughout New South Wales which house serious offenders.
-In 2018 a number of interviews with inmates housed in regional centres were carried out via audio-video link.
+A number of interviews with inmates housed in regional centres were carried out via audio-video link.
 Selected inmates are interviewed individually.
 Generally speaking, these inmates are interviewed due to the fact that they are within eight years or less of their earliest possible release date and are eligible for a reduction in security classification.
-At these visits the Committees also meet with relevant correctional centre managers, including the Governor, concerning the progress of those serious offenders. - 2.2 The interview notes and proposals of the Assessment Committees are tabled at subsequent meetings of the Council and, together with other material on the inmate's file, provide the basis for the recommendations made by the Council to the Commissioner concerning the inmate's ongoing classification, placement and program participation.
+At these visits the Committees also meet with relevant correctional centre managers, including the Governor, concerning the progress of those serious offenders. - 2.2 In 2020, due to COVID-19 restrictions access to inmates was not always possible and in lieu the Assessment Committees completed paper reviews on serious offenders eligible for progression in security classification. - 2.3 The interview notes and proposals of the Assessment Committees are tabled at subsequent meetings of the Council and, together with other material on the inmate's file, provide the basis for the recommendations made by the Council to the Commissioner concerning the inmate's ongoing classification, placement and program participation.
 This may determine what developmental programs will be available to the inmate, and whether the inmate will progress, eventually, to a classification and placement which will allow for participation in unescorted pre-release leave programs.
-This participation may enhance the inmate's prospects, on the expiry of the non-parole period, of obtaining release on parole under supervision by Community Offender Services. - 2.3 These exercises carried out by the Council's Assessment Committees represent a significant proportion of the Council's overall activities, requiring, as they do, considerable input from the Council's secretarial staff, as well as from the members.
+This participation may enhance the inmate's prospects, on the expiry of the non-parole period, of obtaining release on parole under supervision by Community Offender Services. - 2.4 These exercises carried out by the Council's Assessment Committees represent a significant proportion of the Council's overall activities, requiring, as they do, considerable input from the Council's secretarial staff, as well as from the members.
 In addition, there is the time and effort contributed by the correctional centre staff, without which such exercises would not be possible.
-During 2018, Assessment Committees spent a total of 30 days carrying out 430 interviews with Serious Offenders.
+During 2020, Assessment Committees spent a total of 28 days carrying out 294 interviews with Serious Offenders.
+Due to COVID-19 restrictions, Assessment Committees convened on a further 15 days to undertake paper reviews on 180 serious offenders.